brentlintner/linus/TRACKER.md

 ## Current

-* Smoke test that runs multiple times, with a minimal prompt.
-* Parts don't have a newline at the end if we strip the last line
+* Polishing
     * Remove '> ' from the prompt? (clean copy/paste)

-* Use -f ., and if not set don't add any files or directory structures
+## Backlog

+* Polishing
     * Add back the request/response token logging separate
-* Prune history not working (keeps previous version?)
     * Even quicker streaming (look for \n\n, and leave right side of it for next prompt)
     * Print separate consistency now that you changed end logs earlier

-## Backlog
+    * Parts don't have a newline at the end if we strip the last line?
+    * Always add a trailing newline to files only if the existing one does, else always remove it
+    * Finish linting
+    * Eventually, -o to set initially open files (now defaults to -f), -f will just limit the files to the project

+* Smoke test that runs multiple times, with a minimal prompt.
+    * Need to escape+enter

+* Learning:
+    * Explore getting the LLM to consistently examine it's changes and consider if it made any mistakes
+        * After files have been written, send a hidden reply from me saying "check your last message, did you miss anything or make any mistakes?
+If so, fix them.
+If not print only "NOPE"
+        * If it says "NOPE", then it can continue on
+        * If it fixes something, then it will continue on itself (only do this once or twice, i.e. have similar limit like force continue)
+        * Additionally, if the tests fail, then we would ofc tell the model that first, with something akin to "the tests failed, was there something that you missed?" sort of thing
+    * Consider using a meta-learning approach to improve the model's performance
+    * ex: $learn command tells model to summarize the conversation into a paragraph, this is stored in the db and all are added to the prompt per project

+* Sqlite DB
+    * Prune history not working (keeps previous version?)

 * Prompt Customization
     * Linus keeps using metadata {{{}}} syntax (use PROJECT.md instead)